Zedeldi/vbox-api/README.md

 `vbox_api.http` includes a Flask application to view and manage virtual machines over HTTP.

+`vbox_api.constants` defines many enumerations, mostly generated from the VirtualBox WSDL XML, with added enumerations for those not currently specified but used internally, such as `MachineFrontend`.
+These can be used as a reference for expected values to/from the VirtualBox interface, when type hinting or passing values.

 `vbox_api.helpers` includes a class, `WebSocketProxyProcess`, to wrap `websockify.WebSocketProxy`, allowing remote control of a virtual machine over HTTP, accessible from the web interface.
 `vrde_ext_pack` must be set to `VNC` and [noVNC](https://novnc.com) must be available.